Parents’ Guide to Sleep

 “After baby Margot was born, I’d be up every three hours,” recalls Weiss.
 She’d wake up the next morning exhausted.
 “It was hard to concentrate or have patience for my other kids when I was so tired."

-Thankfully, there are tips and tricks to catch up on rest — even if you don’t get the full 7-9 hours recommended by the National Sleep Foundation.
+Thankfully, there are tips and tricks to catch up on rest — even if you don’t get the full seven or more hours of sleep recommended by the Centers for Disease Control (CDC).

 The key to getting better sleep is knowing what to expect at every stage of the child’s development.
 This way, you’ll know where sleep deprivation is likely to occur, learn tips for better self-care, and find ways to squeeze in more shut-eye, so you can thoroughly enjoy your daily adventures together.